 Wynn Resorts confirmed that construction remains on schedule, with interior works now progressing following the tower's structural completion in December 2025.

-During the fourth quarter of 2025, the company contributed $79.2 million in cash to the joint venture.
-This brought its total life-to-date cash contributions to $914.2 million.
+During Q4 2025, the company contributed $79.2 million in cash to the joint venture, bringing its total life-to-date cash contributions to $914.2 million.

 The company expects to contribute an additional $375 million to $400 million in equity during 2026, followed by a further $75 million to $100 million in 2027.
 Wynn Resorts estimates the remaining equity contribution for the project will range between $450 million and $550 million.